woodger/harp/readme.md

 `Harp` is a small and fast solution for loading modules and DOM manipulation.

-This source code implemented by following the [ECMAScript® 2018 Language Specification ](https://www.ecma-international.org/ecma-262/9.0/index.html) Standard.
+Source code implemented by following the [ECMAScript® 2018 Language Specification ](https://www.ecma-international.org/ecma-262/9.0/index.html) Standard.

 ## Getting Started